TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 22/Psalms 22.14.md

 ---

-I am poured out like water, And all my bones are out of joint: My heart is like wax; It is melted within me.
+I am poured out like water.
+All my bones are out of joint.
+My heart is like wax; it is melted within me.